Amnish04/eslint-plugin-error-cause/CONTRIBUTING.md

 ## Prerequisites

-To get started with contributing to ChatCraft.org, please make sure you have the following:
+To get started with contributing, please make sure you have the following:

 - [pnpm](https://pnpm.io) package manager installed globally
 - [Node.js](https://nodejs.org) installed (via pnpm) on your machine